-This is a fun virtual trip to the bottom of the oceans deepest darkest locations.
-Little is known about this hostile environment and this is great little distraction from the rest of the aquarium to show you a different side of ocean exploration.
+This is a fun virtual trip to the bottom of the ocean’s deepest darkest locations.
+Little is known about this hostile environment and this is a great little distraction from the rest of the aquarium to show you a different side of ocean exploration.

 Honestly, it’s not out favorite part of the aquarium but it’s worth a look if you have the time.
 And actually seeing Nautilus alive, in person, is pretty much like visiting Jurrasic Park!

 Jellyfish are not very popular in the ocean critter world.
 Their tendency to sting and their natural un-cuddliness means they are universally hated.
 Look at them in the right way however and they are quite beautiful.

 The Aquarium has several exhibits showcasing the un-noticed beauty of these ancient and simple creatures.
 Their colors and beauty can really come to lights at the float around in the gentle currents of their exhibits.
 With no fear of being stung, they can be mesmerizingly peaceful.

 The Penguin Exhibit is a really fun and action-packed area of the Aquarium.
 The Playful and energetic little birds really do have an awful lot of energy and just seem to spend the whole time playing, in and out of the water.

 Seeing the contrast between the graceful underwater gliding and the awkward wobble on land is great.
 We really love these little guys and it’s clear from the excitement all around this exhibit just how popular they are.

 Just down the coast, well several hundred miles actually, is the stunning Baja California peninsula in Mexico.
 This beautiful land unique landscape is home to a whole different range of creatures in both its warm waters and desert landscape.

 The IViva Baja Exhibit brings you a huge selection of these wonderful and colorful creatures.
 From the colorful fish of the reefs and warm waters of the Pacific to Snakes, Tortoises, and Birds from the deserts the butt up against the ocean.